 The sea urchin is found across the ocean floors worldwide.
 Sea urchins are commonly found along the rocky ocean floor in both shallow and deeper water and sea urchins are also commonly found inhabiting coral reefs.
 They can be found everywhere on the shores of the Pacific Northwest.

 There are nearly 200 different species of sea urchins and they come in all shapes and sizes.
 Some sea urchins are covered in long thin spikes where others have a hard shell that is made up of chalky plates.
 The red sea urchin lives for up to 200 years, making it the longest living animal in the world.

-They are omnivorous animals and will eat both plant and animal matter although they mainly feed on algae that grows on the shoreline rocks, they also feed on dead fish, mussels, sponges and barnacles.
+They are omnivorous animals and will eat both plant and animal matter although they mainly feed on algae that grow on the shoreline rocks, they also feed on dead fish, mussels, sponges, and barnacles.

 They are preyed about by many predators that inhabit their marine environment, but also those animals that don’t.
 The main predators of the sea urchin are crabs, fish, sea otters, seals, birds, and humans.

 They have five rows of small tube feet which have suckers to help the sea urchin move about, capture food, and to hold onto the ocean floor.